cern-mig/python-simplevisor/docs/simplevisor-command.rst

 	the pidfile

 **--store STORE**
-	file where to store the state, it is not mandatory,however recommended to store the simplevisor nodesstatus between restarts
+	file where to store the state, it is not mandatory,however recommended to store the simplevisor nodes status between restarts

 **--version**
 	print the program version